Snergster/virl_packet/README.md

 #Steps:

-1. On your local VIRL server, run the command

-   `sudo salt-call -l debug state.sls virl.terraform`

-   This will install terraform, clone the repo, create an ssh key, copy in minion keys and replace many variables in the variables.tf file.

-2. Register with www.packet.net for an account
+0. install terraform.io.
+This is available from https://www.terraform.io/downloads.html.
+Extract the .zip file into this directory and install files in a directory in your path.

+1. Install git client if you dont have one and clone this repo.  `git clone https://github.com/Snergster/virl_packet.git`

+2. cd virl_packet

+3. Install ssh if not already, generate an ssh key.
+You can do this using the command `ssh-keygen -t rsa`.
+Do NOT set a passphrase during key generation.
+Place keys in your virl_packet directory. chmod 755 id_rsa

+4. register packet.net account

-3. Log in to app.packet.net:
+5. Log in to app.packet.net:
+  1. Add your ssh public rsa key.

+     `cat id_rsa.pub`

+     Paste the contents into the field on the app.packet.net page.

   3. Create api key token

+6. `cd keys`

+7. copy your current salt keys into the keys directory and set the permissions if necessary you should have

+   `minion.pem`

+   `minion.pub`

+   `sudo chmod 444 ./minion.pem`

-4. `cd virl_packet`
+8. `cd ..`

-6. edit `variables.tf` and alter at the value in the 'default' fields for at least the following variables
-  1. packet_api_key
-	**Do NOT alter the salt_master value**

-7. Run the command
+9. `cp variables.tf.orig variables.tf`, `cp passwords.tf.org passwords.tf`, `cp api.tf.orig api.tf`

+11. edit variable files
+  1. `variables.tf` and alter salt_id (xxxxxxxx.virl.info, the 'xxxxxxxx' is your salt_id)
+  2. `api.tf` and alter packet_api_key
+  3. `password.tf` the various password (lets just stick with letters and numbers for now please)

-   `terraform plan .`
+12. `../terraform/terraform plan .`       (to check for obvious errors)

-   This will validate the terraform .tf file.

-8. Run the command

-   `terraform apply .`

-   This will spin up your Remote VIRL server and install the VIRL software stack.
-If this runs without errors, expect it to take ~30 minutes.
-When it completes, the system will report the IP address of your Remote VIRL server.
-Login using

-    `ssh root@<ip address>` or `ssh virl@<ip address>`

-    NOTE - the VIRL server will reboot once the VIRL software has been installed.
-You must therefore wait until the reboot has completed before logging in.

-9. To see more information about your Remote VIRL server, run the command

-   `terraform show`

-   The output will provided details of your Remote VIRL server instance.
+13. `../terraform/terraform apply .`     (hopefully this will run without errors expect it to take 30 minutes)

+14. `../terraform/terraform show`  (look for network.0.address )

+15. login to the remote VIRL server using ssh as `root@<network.0.address>`, or just go direct to `http://<network.0.address>` to login to your VIRL server webpage.

-10. If logged in as `root`, to run commands such as 'nova service-list' you need to be operating as the virl user.
+16. When logged in, to run commands such as 'nova service-list' you need to be operating as the virl user.
 To do this, use the command

     `su -l virl`

-11. The VIRL server is provisioned in a secure manner.
-To access the server, you must establish an OpenVPN tunnel to the server.
-    1. Install an OpenVPN client for your system.
-    2. The set up of the remote VIRL server will automatically configure the OpenVPN server.
-The 'client.ovpn' connection profile will be automatically downloaded to the directory from which you ran the `terraform apply .` command.
-    3. The 'client.ovpn' file can be copied out to other devices, such as a laptop hosting your local VIRL instance.
-    4. Download the file and open it with your OpenVPN client

-    NOTE - the VIRL server will reboot once the VIRL software has been installed.
-You must therefore wait until the reboot has completed before bringing up the OpenVPN tunnel.

-12. With your OpenVPN tunnel up, the VIRL server is available at http://172.16.1.254.
-    If using VM Maestro, you must set up the connection profile to point to `172.16.1.254`

-13. When you're ready to terminate your remote VIRL server instance, on your LOCAL VIRL server, issue the command
+16. When you're ready to terminate your remote VIRL server instance, on your LOCAL VIRL server, issue the command

-    `terraform destroy .`
+    `../terraform/terraform destroy`

-To start up again, repeat step 7.
+To start up again, repeat steps 14, 15, 16.

 [NOTE] Your uwmadmin and guest passwords are in variables.tf.
-If you can't remember them, this is where you can find them, or by running terraform output
+If you can't remember them, this is where you can find them.